Isaac menaces U.S. Gulf Coast 7 years after Katrina

 NHC meteorologist Jessica Schauer said the hurricane warning area included "quite a few oil rigs" but not perhaps the heart of the U.S. offshore oil patch, which produces about 23 percent of U.S. oil output and 7 percent of its natural gas.

-Despite the threat to offshore oil infrastructure and Louisiana refineries, prices for international benchmark Brent crude traded down $1.24 to $112.35 a barrel in late Monday activity.
+Despite the threat to offshore oil infrastructure and Louisiana refineries, U.S. crude oil future prices were down about 74 cents in afternoon trading at $$95.41.

 Meteorologists at Weather Insight, an arm of Thomson Reuters, estimated the storm temporarily shut down 87 percent of the U.S. offshore oil production capacity and 80 percent of the offshore natural gas output.